drclongstaff/shiny-clots/README.md

 ### Zymogen activation, for example plasminogen activation assays

+Clotting and fibrinolysis cascades involve zymogen activation reactions, which are often studied in isolation.
+For example reaction mixtures of enzyme (streptokinase), substrate (plasminogen) and chromogenic substrate that is sensitive to the generated plasmin.
+The rate of plasmin generation (in other words the activity of streptokinase) can be derived from plots of chromogenic substrate hydroloysis versus time squared.
+This app makes these calculations easy to perform.

 <img src="./images/screenCapSq.png" alt="zymogen"
 	title="Curves and calculations for zymogen activation" width="602" height="826" />

+The app can be used to calculate rates of simple chromogenic substrate hydroloysis, rates of absorbance versus time squared, or by providing a few parameters, the rate of substrate activation in pM/s

 Detailed help notes are available <A HREF = "./docs/ZymogenActn06_help_notes.pdf" TARGET="_blank">here</A>